Osteopathy in Montreal and Terrebonne: the only emergency service providing you with competent osteopaths every day, except Saturday and Sunday.

 Our goal is to offer you the best quality of care by osteopathy possible and to ensure that this care is affordable and easily accessible.
 In this regard, we provide you with osteopaths for regular treatments during the week by appointment and we can also welcome you for emergency care by appointment.

 Our osteopaths have completed extensive training in structural osteopathy, visceral osteopathy and cranial osteopathy.
-So, whatever the condition for which you consult our osteopathsIn addition, they will be able to offer you a personalized osteopathic treatment based on your particular condition and your preferences regarding the type of osteopathic treatment you will receive.
+So, whatever the condition for which you consult our osteopathsIn addition, they will be able to provide you with a personalized osteopathic treatment based on your particular condition and your preferences regarding the type of osteopathic treatment you will receive.

 Health conditions treated in osteopathy